ZhijingY/ese5190-2022-lab2b-esp/lab/02_repl/README.md

 ## How the prototype works

 Once the program starts, on the console it will ask the user to input the register address and decide whether to read or write.
-Then it will perform the expected reading or writing, and print a success message on the screen.
+Then it will perform the expected reading or writing, and print a confirmation message on the screen.

 ## Code